backstage/backstage/docs/features/search/README.md

 id: search-overview
 title: Search Documentation
 sidebar_label: Overview
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Backstage Search lets you find the right information you are looking for in the Backstage ecosystem.
+  Backstage Search lets you find the right information you are looking for in the Backstage ecosystem.
 ---

 # Backstage Search